BRANDEFENSE BRANDEFENSE

 2022 – Crypto Stealer Malware Attack

-Almost 200 malicious cryptocurrency apps on the Google Play Store discovered related this attacks.
+Almost 200 malicious cryptocurrency apps related to these attacks on the Google Play Store were discovered.
 Most of these applications advertised themselves as mining services in order to entice users to download them.

 Cyber Attack Lifecycle and TTPs